Mary Lou Fulton College for Teaching and Learning Innovation policies

 Dismissal: Administrative removal from the program or college.

-An undergraduate student who has been dismissed from the Teachers College is not allowed to enroll in further teacher or administrator certification program courses for a minimum of one semester.
-When the student is notified of the dismissal, he or she must participate in the development of an individualized growth plan.
-The student’s current and future status is determined by the terms of the IGP.
+An undergraduate student who has been dismissed from MLFC is not allowed to enroll in further teacher or administrator certification program courses for a minimum of one semester.
+When the student is notified of the dismissal, they must participate in the development of a PIP.
+The student's current and future status is determined by the terms of the PIP.

-A student will be dismissed from further enrollment in any initial teacher or administrator program for any of the following reasons:
+A student is dismissed from further enrollment in any initial teacher or administrator program for any of the following reasons:

 • expulsion from Arizona State University

-• failure to meet ASU Graduate College policies (for graduate students)
+• failure to meet ASU graduate education policies (for graduate students)

-• failure to meet the professional responsibilities outlined in the Mary Lou Fulton Teachers College Professional Responsibilities Standards and the ASU Student Code of Conduct
+• failure to meet the professional responsibilities outlined in the Mary Lou Fulton College for Teaching and Learning Innovation Professional Responsibilities Standards and the ASU Student Code of Conduct

 • failure to resolve academic deficiencies

-Institutional recommendation: All Teachers College certification programs are approved by the Arizona Department of Education to issue institutional recommendations to students who have fulfilled the state’s requirements for certification.
+Institutional recommendation: All MLFC certification programs are approved by the Arizona Department of Education to issue institutional recommendations to students who have fulfilled the state’s requirements for certification.
 The IR allows for expedited issuance of the teaching or administrative certificate.

 iPOS GPA: Grade point average calculated using the courses on the plan of study.

-Overall graduate GPA: Grade point average calculated on all graduate courses, regardless of whether they are on the approved program of study (iPOS).
+Overall graduate GPA: Grade point average calculated on all graduate courses, regardless of whether they are on the approved program of study.

 Professional experience: Any practicum, internship, student teaching or other field-based course that takes place off campus in a professional setting such as a school district, charter school, government agency or other educational organization.

-SOS — Supporting Our Students: A referral system that connects students with the Office of Academic and Career Success team for personalized support.
+SOS — Supporting Our Students: A referral system that connects students with the Office of Student Services student success team for personalized support.

-Student Code of Conduct: The ASU code of conduct can be viewed on the student services website.
+Student Code of Conduct: The ASU code of conduct.

 Undergraduate policies